Triple Your Customer Base With Human-Centered Healthcare UX Design

 What this trend of the increasing popularity of mHealth doesn’t show, though, is how unique it is compared to other industries where mobile apps and solutions have become more prevalent.
 From basic legal requirements such as HIPAA to the sheer amount of data a single patient generates, to the main purpose of an app, to ensuring accessibility for all potential users — there are a lot of factors involved when designing a healthcare app, UI/UX, and graphics.

-Medical apps can revolutionize healthcare, but actually designing and developing these apps has particular considerations that need to be kept in mind and requires a distinct skill set.
+Medical apps can revolutionize healthcare, but designing and developing these apps has particular considerations that need to be kept in mind and require a distinct skill set.
 This is what our experience with medical app UI design and healthcare web application design has taught us.

 As you get into discussions about telehealth, medical apps, remote patient monitoring (RPM), and the best color palettes for healthcare apps, you may encounter the term mHealth and not quite understand where it fits into the whole picture.
 The first part you should know is that telehealth is considered a catch-all term that covers RPM as well as other methodologies and technologies that make remote care possible.